CommandersAct/pods/TCSDK/README.md

 <li>Offline mode (the hits are stored in the phone to be replayed at the next launch.)</li>
 <li>Very low CPU and memory usage.</li>
 <li>Dynamic variable storage.
 If a value never changes, it's possible to set it only once.</li>
-<li>The state of the phone is easily accessed through TagCommander (network connection type, name of the phone, geographical location.)</li>
+<li>The state of the phone is easily accessed through the module (network connection type, name of the phone, geographical location.)</li>
 </ul>
 <h2 id="dynamic-variables">Dynamic Variables</h2>
 <p>A dynamic variable is a combination of a name and a value.
-It is used to give the TagCommander SDK data such as the name of the current screen or the product ID in a cart.</p>
+It is used to give the module data such as the name of the current screen or the product ID in a cart.</p>
 <p>Dynamic Variables are implemented inside the application.
 They are replaced on the server at the time of the execution by the value transmitted.</p>
 <p>A dynamic variable is formatted like this: <code>#SCREEN#</code>.</p>
 <div class="warning"></div>